-Installing recessed lighting and updating existing lighting fixtures is a beautiful way of making your log cabin feels like it was professionally designed.
+Installing recessed lighting and updating existing lighting fixtures is a beautiful way of making your log cabin feel like it was professionally designed.
 Warm lighting compliments wood extremely well (as you can see with this wood ceiling), and is a great addition to living rooms and bedrooms.

 13. Minimalistic Beam Ceiling with Timber-Framed Fireplace

 (Photo credit: carolflanagandesign.com)